-Reflects the proforma adjustments of particular 214,500 shares of common stock upon the common stock by us in this offering at an assumed initial public offering price of \$11.00 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
-A \$1.00 increase or decrease in the assumed initial public offering price of \$11.00 per share of common the cover page of the prospectus).
-(4) stock would increase or decrease pro forma cash and cash equivalents, working capital, total assets, common stock and additional paid in capital and total stockholders' equity, each by \$6.8 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
-The convertible notes mature upon the closing of this offering, at which time each noteholder will have the option to convert their notes into our common stock at a conversion price of \$8.8984 per share or to be repaid in cash.
-If all noteholders elect to convert their notes into our common stock and additional paid-in capital, and total stockholders' equity, would each be increased by approximately \$19.2 million.
-Conversely, if all noteholders elect repayment in cash, our pro forma as adjusted cash and cash equivalents balance would be reduced by approximately \$20.7 million, which is the principal balance and accrued interest of the convertible notes at December 31, 2011.
+(4) Reflects the pro forma adjustments described in (3) above and the sale of 7,272,727 shares of our common stock by us in this offering at an assumed initial public offering price of \$6.50 per share (which is the midpoint of the price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$6.50 per share of \$6.50 per share of common stock would increase or decrease pro forma cash and cash equivalents, working capital, total assets, common stock and additional paid in capital and total stockholders' equiv, each by \$6.8 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us in connection with the offering.
 The pro forma as adjusted information discussed above is illustrative only and will adjust based on the actual public offering price and other terms of this offering determined at pricing.